What makes a Holiday Cottage a Holiday Cottage?

-Ever wondered what makes Holiday Cottages Holiday Cottages, as opposed to a holiday home, or a holiday house?
+Ever wondered what makes a Holiday Cottage a Holiday Cottage, as opposed to a holiday home, or a holiday house?

 We have, and here’s the answer we uncovered about Holiday Cottages.